LIGHT AND THE BODY

-Decades of research from Harvard Medical School, NASA, and leading institutions around the world have revealed a great deal of information about how light impacts and regulates our health.
-We designed Ario based on this large body of knowledge and on recommendations of the National Institute of Health and American Medical Association.
-Ario delivers what is recommended to promote healthy circadian rhythm, restful sleep, and overall well-being:
+Decades of research from Harvard Medical School, NASA, and other leading institutions around the world have revealed a great deal about how light impacts our health.
+We designed the Ario Smart Lighting System based on this large body of research, and on recommendations from the National Institutes of Health and American Medical Association.

-- Amber-toned light with very little blue and a relatively dark ceiling, at the end of the day.
-This makes it easier to relax and prepare the body for sleep by facilitating the release of the hormone melatonin which is inhibited by typical light exposure at night.
+Amber-toned light with very little blue at the end of the day makes it easier to relax and prepare the body for sleep.
+This facilitates the release of the hormone melatonin which is inhibited by typical light exposure at night.